Prisons Week

 • Daily prayers written by Major Rik Pears (Prison Ministries Officer) for Prayer Matters to guide your prayers throughout Prisons Week

-• A link to the official Prisons Week page which has more resources following this year's theme ‘Look Up’.
-Resources include a video to Lauren Daigle’s song ‘Look Up Child' and poster/leaflet
+• A link to the official Prisons Week page which has more resources following this year's theme ‘Jesus looked at him, and loved him’ based on Mark 10:21.
+Resources include a video introduction and a poster/leaflet.

 Remote video URL